smaurice101/readthedocs/docs/source/examples.rst

        data by sending the results to privateGPT container.
 It will stream

-       the results to a dashboad,
+       the results to a dashboard,

        build and push the container to docker hub, automatically create the